xamarin/urho/README.md

 Open SharpieBinder/SharpieBinder.sln via Xamarin Studio and change .NET runtime to 64 bit mono (installed from homebrew is usually located in "/usr/local/Cellar/4.x.x.x").
 Run SharpieBinder project and make sure it generated *.cs files in /bindings/generated dir.

-Then
+Alternatively, you can do `make SharpieBinder`.

-execute:
+Then execute:

 ```
 make ParseEventsMac